-3.3.7 GIT Workflow Examples
+3.2.5 GIT Workflow Examples

-The following examples assume that you have an (free) github account.
+The following examples assume that you have an (free) account at github.
 This is not mandatory, but makes things a lot easier.

-First of all you need to create a fork (a personal clone) of the official repository.
+First of all you have to create a fork (a personal clone) of the official repository.
 To do this, you simply click the "fork" button on the bottle project page.
 When the fork is done, you will be presented with a short introduction to your new repository.